Ocelotworks/UnacceptableBOT2/README.md

 UnacceptableBOT2
 ===================

-	Steve II
+	Stevie, Java IRC bot full of useful features.

+===================
 	Snapchat

-===================
-		Ask teknogeek or dvd604 for the pem to package into the JAR so that shit will work.
+		Snapchat no longer works, and probably will not again.

+====================
 	Database
-====================

 	The database will be processed by `ConfigHandler.class` and managed by `MySQLConnection.class`.
 	Every variable will be managed by `ConfigHandler.class` for example Disabled commands, banned users etc